 James River Writers employs three part-time staff members and benefits from the support of an active Board of Directors and an Advisory Board.

 Katharine Herndon was a fan of James River Writers even before they hired her.
-She has attended all fifteen conferences and nearly eighty Writing Shows, and she plans to improve on that number in 2018.
+She has attended all sixteen conferences and nearly ninety Writing Shows, and she plans to improve on that number in 2019.
 She was on the board for several years in a variety of roles, including executive secretary, co-chair of the 2011 conference committee (with the wonderful Valley Haggard), and membership chair.
 Prior to becoming employed at JRW, Katharine taught middle school language arts for thirteen years.
 Her favorite bits were Shakespeare and poetry, and she was in a minority in this.
 Katharine’s work has been published by RVA indie press Sink/Swim in The Great Richmond Zombie Book and appears in the anthology River Town, edited by Eric L. Douglas, and the Richmond-based anthology River City Secrets.
 She is a graduate of the University of Central Florida, Davidson College, and St. Catherine’s School. (@kaherndon)

 Phillip Hilliker tinkered with writing for several years in private, huddled over his computer, not admitting to anyone beyond his wife that he wanted to be a writer.
-Before becoming JRW’s membership coordinator, James River Writers was the supportive community he needed to fully embrace the authorial side of his personality.
+Before becoming JRW’s membership coordinator, he found James River Writers was the supportive community he needed to fully embrace the authorial side of his personality.
 Beyond writing, he has spent many years as a freelance illustrator and work-at-home dad while also teaching illustration courses at Visual Arts Center of Richmond.
 This combination of occupations means he spends a majority of his time thinking about monsters and robots.
 He lives in a demanding fixer-upper house with his wife and kid. (@PhilHilliker)

 Board of Directors